 Inventory Component Required by CAA?
-(CAA Section) Regulatory Citation (Due Date) Guidance Sections and/or Document(s) attainment year modeling inventories) 189(b)(1) for Serious areas [△] year) are encouraged to be included in technical documentation.
-Public hearing requirement for SIP inventories 110(a)(2) 40 CFR 51.102 Section 3.9 Planning inventory documentation Section 3.10 α If an area is reclassified as Serious, the applicable requirements refer back to this subsection from 40 CFR 51.1008(b).
+(CAA Section) Regulatory Citation (Due Date) Guidance Sections and/or Document(s) Inventories for modeled attainment demonstrations (base year and projected attainment year modeling inventories) 189(a)(1) for Moderate areas and 189(b)(1) for Serious areas ^Δ 40 CFR 51.1001 and Appendix W (18 months after EDD) Modeling Guidance.
+Summaries of statewide inventories (base and projected attainment year) are encouraged to be included in technical documentation.
+Public hearing requirement for SIP inventories 110(a)(2) 40 CFR 51.102 Section 3.9 Planning inventory documentation Section 3.10

+^α If an area is reclassified as Serious, the applicable requirements refer back to this subsection from 40 CFR 51.1008(b).
 If a Serious area has failed to meet the PM{2.5} NAAQS by the Serious area attainment date, then see 40 CFR 51.1008(c), which still refers back to the Moderate area requirements and has a 12 month deadline.